 - Ability to work productively and develop cohesive team relationships

-- Basic molecular biology and cell culture experience
+- Extensive prior molecular and cellular biology experience

-- High degree of computer literacy in Mac/PC/Linux based OS environments
+- High degree of computer literacy in Mac/PC/Linux based OS environments; R experience useful

 - Good oral and written communication skills

 - Must be able to logically and effectively structure tasks and set priorities